 The rate at which these symptoms occur may vary.
 Sudden development occurs if you’ve recently increased the amount of impact placed on your feet.
 In other cases, the pain occurs gradually over a period of several months.
 Exposure to high impact and trauma causes symptoms to worsen.

 What are the Treatment Options?

-Talk to Dr. Hal, Ivan, Orozco, Rosero, Nouri, or Perl if you’re experiencing pain that last longer than a few days.
+Talk to Dr. Hal, Orozco, Rosero, or Nouri if you’re experiencing pain that last longer than a few days.
 If you encounter a burning sensation at the ball of your foot that doesn’t improve after modifying your level of activity you may have metatarsalgia.
 If left untreated, this ailment may cause pain in other parts of your foot or even in your lower back and hips.

 This condition can be treated through periods of icing and rest.
 Our podiatrists may recommend not putting weight on the affected to for 24 hours after your initial consultation.
 Range of motion tests and ultrasounds may be conducted to determine the severity of your foot trauma.

 Metatarsal pads or other corrective orthotics will provide relief and support.
 It is important not to disrupt the healing process.
 Impact should be monitored closely with a severe decline in physical activity.
 Continue to follow through with stretching and strengthening exercises, put in place by your doctor, until the condition has subsided.

 The trained professionals at Aadvanced Foot Care Associates want to get you back on your feet as soon as possible.
 We understand how hard it is to be sidelined due to pain and will do everything we can to keep that time minimal.
 Schedule an appointment today!
 Click our appointment request button or call one of our offices located in Rego Park (718) 896-4433, Plainview (516) 822-9595 or Flushing (718) 969-2266.